HarmoniaCodes/FitMix/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Features

-Our application uses several primary features:

-1. Spotify API to pull in recommended music based on user selection results
-2. Workout API to pull in recommended exercises based on user selection results
-3. Semantic UI Library to create visuals of the workout and playlist pages
-4. The ability to store pages and switch between them

-## How to Contribute

-Areas where the application's functionality can be built out are: use of Semantic UI and implementation of pause and play buttons from the Spotify Music Player API.
-To reference this material, please feel free to see the GitHub repository above and create a pull request with your code

-To reference the source code, please see the link to our GitHub repository: https://github.com/gabrielarec/FitMix